madebygps/signalr-crypto-tickers-workshop/README.md

 # Serverless Crypto Tickers

-A static website with a serverless backend that provides crypto price information.
+A Blazor static website with a .NET 6 serverless backend that provides crypto price information.
 The tickers update every in realtime whenever new data is made available to the database.

 This project contains two different architectures and was made to demo how to implement real-time functionality to a static site.